MaslovPI/go-todo-list/README.md

 # Todo App

-This is a projec tinspires by: [goprojects](https://github.com/dreamsofcode-io/goprojects/blob/main/01-todo-list/README.md)
+This is a projec inspired by: [goprojects](https://github.com/dreamsofcode-io/goprojects/blob/main/01-todo-list/README.md)

 ## Goal